 - Spider-Man encounters the Kingpin, who resembles and is voiced by Michael Clarke Duncan, making the Daredevil movie in the same continuity as the series and Spider-Man movies.

 - Darker and Edgier: Definitely a lot darker than the usual Spidey fare, given how often the series shows people getting killed.
+The PG rating isn't just for show.

 - Deadpan Snarker: Peter is wonderfully prone to sardonic wit in this series, but this may be the one series where Harry does it just as often if not more.